jac307/MediaArtTutorials/MOCAP/2_Body_Callibration.md

 -------------------------------------------------------------------------------

-# 🧍‍♂️ Perception Neuron 3 (PN3) – Posture Calibration in Axis Studio
+# 🧍‍♂️ Posture Calibration in Axis Studio

 ---

-## 🔍 What is Body Calibration?
+## 🤔 What is Body Calibration?

 **Body calibration** is the process of aligning the motion capture system with the performer’s body to ensure accurate tracking.
 It creates a digital skeleton that reflects individual body proportions and neutral posture.
 Accurate calibration is essential for reliable movement capture and clean animation data.